kvignesh1420/rlap/README.md

 ## rlap : A randomized laplacian solver for large linear systems

-This work is inspired by the [approximate gaussian elemination](https://arxiv.org/abs/1605.02353) methods for solving laplacian system of equations using randomization techniques.
+`rlap` is a laplacian system solver in C++/Python that is inspired by the [approximate gaussian elemination](https://arxiv.org/abs/1605.02353) methods using randomization techniques.
+It generates a pre-conditioner for the laplacians and uses the iterative conjugate descent algorithm to converge to a tolerable solution **within seconds**.

+The [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) library is used for representing sparse matrices and vectors which aids in efficient traversal and indexing into matrices.
+Additionally, the fast pre-conditioning techniques and the relevant data structures are inspired from the [Laplacians.jl](https://github.com/danspielman/Laplacians.jl) effort.

 ### Usage

-`rlap` can be seamlessly integrated with your application using bazel targets.
+`rlap` can be seamlessly integrated with your c++ application using bazel targets.
 Set it up as an external dependency and get started.
 #### Setup

 _A helper script has been provided to generate connected and grid graphs of various sizes for experimentation and analysis._